 Thought leaders were assembled by Olympic athlete Sky Christopherson, including digital medicine visionary Dr. Eric Topol.
 OAthlete developed the first DATA NOT DRUGS® platform to utilize digital health wearable technology and big data analysis paired with personal coaching for Olympic training.

-The underdog women shocked the world with a Medal win in London, featured in the upcoming film Personal Gold (2016), and in headlines world-wide including feature articles by Sports Illustrated and FORBES.
+The underdog women shocked the world with a Medal win in London, featured in the Netflix film Personal Gold (2016), and in headlines world-wide including feature articles by Sports Illustrated and FORBES.

-OAthlete is currently developing an app that will be made available to consumers (athletes & non-athletes) in 2017 with the guidance of a world-class advisory team.
-It will continue ongoing work with Olympians under it's USA2024 initiative.
+OAthlete is currently developing 'The GOLD App' that will be made available to consumers (athletes & non-athletes) in 2018 with the guidance of a world-class advisory team.
+It will continue ongoing work with Olympians under it's USA2028 initiative.